sadanaragoor/CSC510Group17_Proj3/proj2/README.md

 ### 🎁 Surprise Box (NEW!)
 - **Random Burgers Tailored to Your Taste** - Get adventurous with personalized random burger combinations
-- **Dietary Compliance** - All surprise boxes respect your dietary preferences and restrictions
 - **Personalized Randomization** - Random burgers that match your vegan, gluten-free, high-protein, or low-calorie settings
-- **Budget Options** - Set your preferred price range for surprise burgers
-- **Nutritional Balance** - Smart algorithm ensures balanced macro distribution
-- **Taste Profile Learning** - System learns from your order history for better suggestions
-- **Adventurous Mode** - Try new ingredient combinations you haven't ordered before
-- **Save & Share** - Save favorite surprise burgers and share your creations with friends

 ### 🍔 Core Features
 - **User Management** - Role-based access (customer, staff, admin) with secure authentication